axlln/es-quick-start/readme.md

 # What is //entity services

 **//entity services** is a **free** tool that will help you speed up the development of enterprise .NET solutions.
 It creates fully functional C# source code based on a simple configuration.
+Generated source code is customizable and it includes:
+ * Web API project,
+ * data-centric entities models,
+ * read repository pipeline project with caching and security components, and
+ * write repository pipeline with validation and security components.

 Read more about [//entity services](https://entity.services/solution) , watch [short introduction video](https://youtu.be/ksIUNwSfV5g), browse the [documentation](https://docs.entity.services/overview/) or follow the [quick start](#quickstart) instructions to try it out!